Acknowledgement of submission

 All manuscripts are initially reviewed by the MJA's team of medical editors.
 Manuscripts deemed unsuitable, for reasons such as insufficient originality, serious scientific or methodological flaws, or a message that is too specialised or of limited interest to a general medical audience, are returned to the author(s), usually within 3 weeks.

 An invitation to revise a manuscript does not mean that the manuscript has been accepted for publication, but is an opportunity to present the best possible article to the editorial team for a decision about suitability for publication.
-Authors are generally given 4 weeks to return the revised manuscript to us.
-Revisions should be prepared using your word processor’s "Track changes" function to enable the editors to easily see where changes have been made, and should be resubmitted together with a letter outlining the responses to the reviewers' comments.
+Authors are generally given 3 weeks to return the revised manuscript to us.
+Revisions should be prepared with the use of highlighting or tracked changes to enable the editors to easily see where changes have been made, and should be resubmitted together with a letter outlining the responses to the reviewers' comments.
 Authors are not obliged to address all reviewer suggestions, but must justify their stance in their covering letter.

-Articles deemed suitable for acceptance will usually be provisionally accepted prior to final acceptance, pending receipt of the items listed on the MJA revision checklist and any other changes or additional material requested by the editorial team.
+Articles deemed suitable for acceptance will usually be provisionally accepted prior to final acceptance, pending any outstanding minor alterations, or additional material requested by the editorial team.
 Articles will not be formally accepted or proceed any further towards publication until the all required documents have been received.

 The final decision about publication is made by the Editor.